ivaylokenov/MyTested.WebApi/documentation/README.md

 	.WithException(new SomeException("Some exception message"));

 // tests whether the action returns internal server error
-// with exception of a certain type
+// with exception of a specific type
 MyWebApi
 	.Controller<WebApiController>()
 	.Calling(c => c.SomeAction())